-In this regard, a recent academic study that looked at automation over 35 years across these industries in 19 advanced economies found higher levels of automation in primary, secondary, and trade and transport activities with lower automation risk in services.
+Similarly, a recent academic study that looked at automation over 35 years across these industries in 19 advanced economies found higher levels of automation in primary, secondary, and trade and transport activities with lower automation risk in services.
 In the automated industries, this had the effect of increasing productivity and decreasing employment, while shifting employment into less-automated areas.
 In a similar vein, we also observe a slightly negative relationship between the size of industries in terms of employment—as well as their pace of growth in the last 16 years—and their automation potential.
 In other words, excepting the one outlier of food and accommodation services, current-task disruption looks like it will be be greatest in the industries that now employ some of the fewest workers as a result of sustained productivity growth.
 At the same time, lesser task disruption can be expected in a number of large service industries characterized by a social- and personal-care orientation and low productivity growth.

-Put all of this together, and it may be that the experience of automation among industries in the future will be similar to the experience of the most recent few decades: Several segments of the economy—manufacturing, logistics, food service—are poised to experience higher automation, increases in productivity, and reduced employment, while others—healthcare, education, professional services—experience the opposite.
-To be sure, much cannot be predicted—technological possibility is not technological reality and we are unable to predict how the complex factors such as supply and demand shocks, wage and price adjustments, innovation, and sectoral reallocation will unfold.
-However, a reasonable assessment of the data points more towards a basic continuity than a dramatic departure from the past.
+Put all of this together, and it may be that the experience of automation among industries in the future will be similar to the experience of the most recent few decades: Several segments of the economy—manufacturing, logistics, food service—are poised to experience higher automation, increases in productivity, and reduced employment, while others—health care, education, professional services—experience the opposite.
+Nevertheless, technological possibility is not technological reality and we are unable to predict how the complex factors such as supply and demand shocks, wage and price adjustments, innovation, and sectoral reallocation will unfold.
+However, a reasonable assessment of the data points more toward a basic continuity than a dramatic departure from the past.

-6. Automation risk varies across U.S. regions and states but it will be most disruptive in Heartland states—the same region hit hardest by the information-age phase of the change.
+6. Automation risk varies across U.S. regions and states but it will be most disruptive in Heartland states—the same region hit hardest by the IT era.

-Turning to the geography of future automation potential, broad national incidence gives way to varying exposures across space.
-In a word, automation is likely to continue to take place everywhere, but its inroads will be felt differently across place.
-This is true because local automation risks vary with the local industry, task, and skill mix, which in turn determine local susceptibility to task change (along with varyances in adoption, which is a factor we cannot account for here).
+While automation is likely to continue to take place everywhere, its inroads will be felt differently across place.
+This is true because local automation risks vary with the local industry, task, and skill mix, which in turn determines local susceptibility to task change (along with variances in adoption, which is a factor we cannot account for here).

-In keeping with this, large regions and whole states—which contain less distinct industrial compositions than smaller locales like metropolitan areas—see noticeable but not in most cases radical variations of current task exposure to emerging technologies.
-Compounding this is the fact that one of the most unbiquitous industries—food and accommodation services—is an outlier in terms of high automation potential.
+Large regions and whole states—which contain less distinct industrial compositions than smaller locales like metropolitan areas—contain noticeable but not in most cases radical variations in current task exposure to emerging technologies.
+Compounding this that one of the most unbiquitous industries—food and accommodation services—is an outlier in terms of high automation potential.

-Along these lines, the state-by-state variation of automation potential is relatively narrow, and ranges from 48.7 and 48.4 percent of the employment-weighted task load in Indiana and Kentucky to 42.9 and 42.4 percent in Massachusetts and New York, as is depicted nearby:
+Along these lines, the state-by-state variation of automation potential is relatively narrow, and ranges from 48.7 and 48.4 percent of the employment-weighted task load in Indiana and Kentucky to 42.9 and 42.4 percent in Massachusetts and New York, as is depicted in Figure X:

 Average automation potential by state, 2016